Ray Ellin: Career

-Ellin performs at top comedy clubs around the United States.
+Ellin performs at comedy clubs around the United States.
 He hosted and wrote for the syndicated shows The Movie Loft, Premium TV, New York Now, and BrainFuel TV.
-He also hosts the ground-breaking web-based talk show LateNet with Ray Ellin.
-The show has had appearances by comedians, actors, and authors including Chevy Chase, Leonard Nimoy, Jeff Garlin, Hank Azaria, Charles Grodin, Richard Belzer, Susie Essman, Artie Lange, Amy Sedaris, Richard Kind, Paul Shaffer, Oksana Baiul and Fran Drescher.
+He also hosts the web-based talk show LateNet with Ray Ellin.

 Ellin produced and directed the film The Latin Legends Of Comedy, which he financed on his own six credit cards.
-Its opening weekend, the film finished third in per-screen average behind Oscar winners The Last King Of Scotland and The Queen.
-The movie was acquired by 20th Century Fox for US DVD rights.
 Ellin co-starred in the film Killing Cinderella opposite Jessica Capshaw.
-In 2011, Ellin became the host of the Gong Show Live, a resurrection of the iconic television show.
-In 2012, he became the host of the new television show Worth The Wait.
+In 2011, Ellin became the host of the Gong Show Live, a resurrection of television show.
+In 2012, he became the host of the television show Worth The Wait.